-Michael B. Bracy (age 56) has been a director of the Company since 1992.
+Michael B. Bracy (age 57) has been a director of the Company since 1992.
 Mr. Bracy's term as a director expires in 2000.
 Until his retirement in August 1997, Mr. Bracy was Executive Vice President, Chief Financial Officer and a director of NorAm Energy Corp. ("NorAm"), previously known as Arkla, Inc., an integrated natural gas company.
 After joining NorAm in 1984, he held various executive positions, including Chief Executive Officer of the Arkla Pipeline Group.
 Prior to his joining NorAm, Mr. Bracy served as Executive Vice President and Chief Financial Officer of El Paso Natural Gas Company, which he joined in 1977.
+Mr. Bracy also serves as a director of Leviathan Gas Pipeline Partners, L.P., a publicly traded limited partnership.